Banuba/ve-api-android-integration-sample/mddocs/quickstart_playback.md

 - [Manage effects](#Manage-effects)

 ## Overview
-This guide is aimed to help you quickly integrate Playback API into your project.
+This guide is aimed to help you to quickly integrate Playback API into your project.
-You will learn how to use core features and build use cases and meet your requirements.
+You will learn how to use core features and build use cases to meet your product requirements.

 ## Prerequisites
 Please complete [Installation](../README.md#Installation) and [Setup API](overview.md#Setup-API) steps before to proceed.